 Findings reveal how effective online coaching is through various networking sites and what are the challenges in online coaching and how mentees and mentors tackle the challenges.
-This study classified the theme into three; online coaching, social networking site, and the effectiveness of online coaching.
+This study classified the theme into three; online coaching, social networking site, and online coaching.